Veterinary Nursing

 Embarking on your clinical career is an exciting journey, and we will be here every step of the way to support you.

-Please complete an application form.
-You must complete a pre-assessment, provide copies of your GCSE certifications and attend an interview with the Centre (this can be completed online)
+Sign me up!Please complete an application form.
+You may be asked to provide copies of your GCSE certifications and your prior learning will be checked.
+If eligible for funding you will be asked to attend an interview with the Centre (this can be completed online)

 This unit provides the knowledge relating to health and safety within the veterinary practice, as well as legal and ethical duties and professional issues, to prepare for the professional veterinary nursing responsibilities